NodeSecure/js-x-ray/README.md

 ![dep](https://img.shields.io/david/fraxken/js-x-ray)
 ![size](https://img.shields.io/bundlephobia/min/js-x-ray)

 JavaScript AST analysis.
-This package has been created to export the [Node-Secure](https://github.com/ES-Community/nsecure) AST Analysis to make it easier to use and evolve the code over time.
+This package has been created to export the [Node-Secure](https://github.com/ES-Community/nsecure) AST Analysis to enable better code evolution and allow better access to developers and researchers.

 The goal is to quickly identify dangerous code and patterns for developers and Security researchers.
+Interpreting the results of this tool will still require you to have a set of security notions.

 > Note: I have no particular background in security.
 I am more and more interested and passionate about static code analysis.
 But I would be particularly happy to know that my work can make a difference.

+## Goals
+The objective of the project is to successfully detect all potentially suspicious JavaScript codes..
+The target is obviously codes that are added or injected for malicious purposes..

+Most of the time these hackers will try to hide the behaviour of their codes as much as possible to avoid being spotted or easily understood...
+The work of the library is to understand and analyze these patterns that will allow us to detect malicious code..

-## Features
+## Features Highlight
-- Retrieve required dependencies and files.
+- Retrieve required dependencies and files for Node.js.
 - Detect unsafe RegEx.
 - Get warnings when the AST Analysis as a problem or when not able to follow a statement.
 - Highlight common attack patterns and API usages.
-- Capable to follow the usage of globals.
+- Capable to follow the usage of dangerous Node.js globals.

-## Goals
-The goal of the project is to be able to detect any suspicious JavaScript code.
-We are talking about suspicious code that has been maliciously added or injected.

-Most of the time hackers will try to hide the code as much as possible so that it is not easily found/understood...
-So the lib's job is to found patterns and habits that allow us to detect these malicious codes.
+- Detect obfuscated code and when possible the tool that has been used.

 ## Getting Started